 With body and exercise in mind, the first on-line resource as part of LGBT History Month 2021 is the Rainbow Connections online trail.
 This virtual resource has been developed on the back of regular physical guided walks that took place before the covid 19 pandemic.
 The three-mile route runs from Stonehouse to the Barbican, stopping at 17 sites with a connection to LGBTQ+ people, events and stories.
 Find out about

-The Rainbow Connection is an exciting new project, being funded by the National Lottery Heritage Fund, and being brought about by a partnership between Cornerstone Praxis (University of Plymouth), Pride in Plymouth and Barnardos along with The Box, Plymouth and Devon Police, Babcock International and a number of schools in the city of Plymouth.
+The Rainbow Connection is an exciting new project, being funded by the National Lottery Heritage Fund, and being brought about by a partnership between Cornerstone Praxis (University of Plymouth), Pride in Plymouth, Barnardos along with The Box Plymouth, Devon & Cornwall Police, Babcock International and a number of schools in the city of Plymouth.

 Through a series of talks, workshops and use of oral history practice, this project will use the archive, and the people which have contributed to it, in new manner to create safe spaces for this heritage to be shared, transmitted and celebrated.
 Through this process we seek to create a unique mentoring scheme as well as an ongoing archival resource for this and future generations.